Dylan-Zheng/Rise-of-Kingdoms-Bot/README.md

 **bugs fixed:**

-- fix sometime attack barbarian, command is not going back to city.
+- fix sometime attack barbarian, commander is not going back to city.
 - fix 2capcha image to big error
 - fix some other bugs